-In addition to maintaining strict personal hygiene and social distancing, now you also have to meticulously study country entry and quarantine rules as well as new airfare and accommodation policies and restrictions.
-Welcome to Covid-19 travel, folks.
+In addition to maintaining strict personal hygiene and social distancing, now you also have to meticulously study countries’ entry and quarantine rules as well as new airfare and accommodation policies and restrictions.

 CHeck current entRy rules

 Most every country in the world now has varying levels of entry restrictions, quarantine rules, and transit travel restrictions.

 You can’t just plan travel or book airfare anymore without researching the rules of both the transit stops and the final destination to see if you’re allowed to enter.

 Check a travel regulations map, updates from your country’s embassies, and updates from the immigration office in your destinations, as well as transit stops.